 Skipper

-• Monitor vessel stability and respond to environmental changes
+• Monitor vessel stability and ensure seaworthiness

 • Current Skipper Restricted Limits (SRL) ticket with 24m and 500-tonne endorsement.